openads-project/carla-simulator/Docs/ros2_native.md

 The value is a **Unix timestamp** — seconds since 1970-01-01 UTC, as printed by `date +%s`.
 A negative value means "the Unix time at which the server starts", which is convenient for a single server but leaves the epoch unknown to anything that has to agree on it up front.

-The same setting can be given as `StartTime` under `[CARLA/Server]` in `CarlaSettings.ini`, or in a file passed with `-carla-settings=`; the command-line option takes precedence over both.
+The same setting can be given as `StartTime` under `[CARLA/Server]` in `CarlaSettings.ini` < in a file passed with `-carla-settings=` or as a  < command-line option `-carla-start-time=` which takes precedence over both.

+The clock is seeded at the beginning of *every* episode, not only the first.
+E.g., loading or reloading a map therefore restarts it at the configured moment and replays the same range of simulation time, so time steps backwards across the reload, `/clock` included.
+No `/clock` is published at all while the level transitions.
+This keeps scenarios exactly reproducible.

 Only the start of the clock is set, not its rate: the simulation time still advances by `fixed_delta_seconds` per frame, so in synchronous mode it drifts away from wall-clock time as soon as the simulation runs faster or slower than real time.

 The option seeds the episode clock itself, not just the ROS 2 output, so `/clock`, every sensor's message header, `carla.Timestamp.elapsed_seconds`, and the timestamp on sensor data received through the Python API all share the same start time.
-A client reading the simulation time therefore needs no knowledge of it.

 ## Control data